 As such, U.S. fish oil shipments to the EU must be produced in EU-approved establishments and accompanied by the same public health certificate as the certificate for fishery products.
 Fish oil products containing plant or other ingredients (wheat...) in quantity are to be considered composite products.
 Regulation 2020/2235 is the framework Regulation covering composite products.
-Under this Regulation, establishments wishing to send composite products do not need registration and must use the certificate described in Annex I of the Regulation.
-Due to legal complexities regarding this specific certificate, no U.S. Federal Agency (NOAA, FDA, USDA, FSIS, APHIS...) can issue such a document yet.
+Under this Regulation, establishments wishing to send composite products do not need registration and must use a USDA issued certificate (see link below on the composite product chapter).

 However, NOAA can issue a fishery product certificate for flavored fish oil and fish oil containing plant-based antioxidants for human consumption.
 These products are not considered to be composite and must come from EU approved establishments.
 Shipments of fish oil not intended for human consumption are controlled by different legislations and must be accompanied by a certificate according to the regulation described in Regulation 142/2011 - Chapter 9 certificate - mentioned above.

-For a complete overview of fish oil import requirements into the EU, see link below: https://food.ec.europa.eu/system/files/2016-12/bips guidance fish-oil en.pdf
+For a complete overview of fish oil import requirements into the EU, see link below: https://food.ec.europa.eu/system/files/2016-12/bips_guidance_fish-oil_en.pdf